jacoza221/metana-nft-gacha/README.md

 whereby players attempt to get their favourite characters through the use of a random-number generator(RNG) based on a set percentage.

+## Gacha Flow

+1. Purchase Saint Quartz(ERC 20) with Ether
+2. Purchase NFT with Saint Quartz
+    - A single purchase of 1 NFT with 3 Saint Quartz OR
+    - A single purchase of 10 NFT with 30 Saint Quartz
+3. NFTs will be minted to user account.

 ## Implementation Breakdown

 - ### Saint Quartz